contiki-os/contiki/platform/galileo/README.md

 ### Connect to the console output

-Connect the serial cable to your computer as showed in [2].
+Connect the serial cable to your computer as shown in [2].

-Choose one terminal emulator such as screen, putty or minicom.
-Make sure you use keyboard SCO mode (on putty that option is at Terminal -> Keyboard, on the left menu).
-Connect to /dev/ttyUSB0, use 115200 speed.
+Choose a terminal emulator such as PuTTY.
+Make sure you use the SCO keyboard mode (on PuTTY that option is at Terminal -> Keyboard, on the left menu).
+Connect to the appropriate serial port using a baud rate of 115200.

 ### Boot Contiki Image